Derpthemeus/ChampionMastery.GG/README.md

 * If you have an idea for a pull request, please [create an issue](https://github.com/Derpthemeus/ChampionMasteryLookup/issues/new) so we can discuss it first.
 I don't want you to waste your time creating a feature that I don't want to add for some reason.

 ---
-ChampionMasteryLookup isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+ChampionMastery.GG isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
 League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.